Kraken-OffSec/CrowsNest/README.md

   - Previous query runs to the dehashed API
 - lookup
   - Results of any Whois NS, MX, or IP lookup
+- hunter_domain
+  - Results from a hunter.io domain search
+- hunter_email
+  - Results extracted from a domain saerch and email finder.

 ---